One of my favorite quotes that has been attributed to Joseph Smith is as follows:

 Pierce realized that hell would freeze over long before the third convention saints acquiesced to those humiliating demands of re-baptism.

-Between the time that Pierce had been called to the be the Mission President in Mexico and the time of the mend, President Grant had died and President George Albert Smith became his successor and David O. McKay had become the president of the Quorum of the Twelve.
+Between the time that Pierce had been called to be the Mission President in Mexico and the time of the mend, President Grant had died and President George Albert Smith became his successor and David O. McKay had become the president of the Quorum of the Twelve.

 Under normal circumstances hell would also freeze over long before the church leadership would allow excommunicated members to return to the fold without re-baptism or offer any apology for mishandling the situation.
 Priesthood protocol required repentance, re-baptism, re-ordination to the priesthood and the redoing of priesthood ordinances.